 If on the Record Date your shares are held not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice shall be forwarded to you by that organization.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
 You are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote your shares at the Annual

-Meeting unless you request and obtain a valid proxy from your broker or other agent.
+However, since you are not the stockholder of record, you may not vote your shares at the Annual Meeting unless you request and obtain a legal proxy from your broker or other agent authorizing you to vote your shares when you register for the Annual Meeting.